 The general aim of this working group is to conceptualise, set up and maintain the communication infrastructure of the Leibniz PostDoc-Network and to expand the reach of the network.
 We maintain the website, advertise the communication channels like the listserv, and reach out to the PostDoc representatives at the individual institutes.
 As Felix describes it, this is the “machine room” of the network.
 Our goal is to reach every PostDoc within the Leibniz society, so that they can experience the benefit of the network.

 Working Group Coordinators

-Maya moved to Germany in 2014 after she receiving her Bachelor of Engineering degree in Biotechnology from Bangalore, India.
-She then pursued her Master’s in Microbial and Plant Biotechnology from the Technical University of Kaiserslautern in 2017.
+Maya moved to Germany in 2014 after receiving her Bachelor’s degree and then pursued her Master’s in Microbial and Plant Biotechnology from the Technical University of Kaiserslautern in 2017.
 Further, she completed her Ph.D. in Plant Cell Biology from the University of Bonn in 2021.
 Since then she has been working as a Postdoctoral researcher at the Leibniz Institute for Food Systems Biology at the Technical University of Munich.
 Her current research is to use spatial transcriptomics to profile the morphological and transcriptional data in crops using high resolution microarrays.
 As a member of the Leibniz Postdoc Network, she is thrilled to be a part of the “Machine room” and expand the network.